Ampersand character not correctly encoded

 The organization is set to "U.S. Fish %26amp; Wildlife Service".

-#1 Updated by Shaun Walbridge over 11 years ago
+#1 Updated by Shaun Walbridge almost 12 years ago

 To properly fix this bug, we'll need to add tests for character conversions, to make sure that we aren't introducing regressions with our fixes.
 Add test documents which break the system, and then afterward add the necessary fixes.